mikelove/alpine/README.md

 functions in particular, where a wrapper function will replace the lower-level bias modeling and abundance estimating functions in the current vignette.

+A manuscript explaining the methods and the background behind fragment sequence bias is posted to [bioRxiv](http://biorxiv.org/content/early/2015/08/28/025767).